 As a recent Verizon report reveals, even your employees and business partners can be potential threats.
 It is important to not lose sight of the role humans play in data breaches.
 9% of confirmed data breaches over the previous three years were categorized in the insider and privilege misuse pattern.
 As pause-and-resume is not 100% reliable, the PCI SSC advises companies to implement methods that require no manual intervention.

-How does that apply to your contact center?
+How does that apply to your contact centre?

 It only takes one breach to destroy your business.
-Anyone that can see, hear or handle your customers cardholder data are threats to the chances of a fully PCI compliant, secure contact center.
+Anyone that can see, hear or handle your customers cardholder data are threats to the chances of a fully PCI compliant, secure contact centre.